andrelopez/cron-parser-cli/README.md

 # Cron Parser Cli
-It will transform standard cron expressions into a human-readable cron table.
+It will transform a standard cron expressions into a human-readable cron table

 ## Usage
 Use the following command:
 `cron-parser CRON-EXPRESSION`

-The output will be formatted as a table with a maximum of 14 values
+The output will be formatted as a table with a maximum of 14 columns

 For example, the following input argument: